-Transferwise is a company that specializes in cross country currency exchange.
-They use the true exchange rate and only charge a small 1-2% fee (based on the currency) as opposed to 3-5% for typical banks and there’s no risk of losing money to currency fluctuations unlike Norbert’s Gambit.
-Read more about what I think of Transferwise by clicking here or click the banner below to be taken to their website.
+There are also a few third party currency exchange brokers like Wise.
+For large sums they usually only charge a small 1-2% fee (based on the currency) as opposed to 3-5% for typical banks and there’s no risk of losing money to currency fluctuations unlike Norbert’s Gambit.

 Do these things BEFORE you leave: